2014 Lao People's Liberation Army Air Force An-74 crash: Accident

 Between 6:15 and 07:00 (IC T), local time on 17 May 2014, 1500 m or 2000 m from the destination in Xiang Khouang, the Xieng Khouang Airport, the aircraft crashed in Nadee, Xiang Khouang, 500 km from where it left in Vientiane at the Vientiane-Wattay Airport.
 The aircraft was too low on final approach, and its landing gear clipped some trees just short of the runway, resulting in the crash, which was attributed to a technical error.

 Aircraft

 The aircraft involved was a Ukrainian-built Antonov An-74TK-300 twinjet, registered as RDPL-34020.
+It was ferried to Vientiane-Wattay Airport on 26 October 2009.

 Passengers

-Initial reports suggested that there were fourteen passengers, but later reports gave the figure as twenty on board at the time of the accident, only three were reported to have survived.
-Once the situation became clearer, the passenger count was given as seventeen and the death toll was given as sixteen, with one survivor after the other two original survivors died from their wounds.
+Initial reports suggested that there were 14 passengers, but later reports gave the figure as 20 on board at the time of the accident, only three were reported to have survived.
+Once the situation became clearer, the passenger count was given as 17 and the death toll was given as 16, with a sole survivor after the other two original survivors died from their wounds.